 On May 29, McNair, a redshirt freshman, was taken from the field, where the air temperature was 81 degrees, at 5:22 p.m.
 That was 34 minutes after he said he was having cramps and was bending over at the waist.

-About 28 minutes after he was taken from the field, in the training room, McNair's mood dramatically worsened -- a sign of heatstroke -- and a trainer called the team doctor, who advised calling 911, the independent report said.
+About 28 minutes after he was taken from the field, in the training, McNair’s mood dramatically worsened – a sign of heatstroke – and a trainer called the team doctor, who advised calling 911, the report says.

 It had been one hour and seven minutes since symptoms were first noticed.
 There was a chance to save McNair, the report indicated.

-"Even if the symptoms were not identified on the field, if core temperature had been assessed with the change in mental status at 17:50 p.m., there might have been the opportunity to reverse the patient's core temperature," it said.
+“Even if the symptoms were not identified on the field, if core temperature had been assessed with the change in mental status at 17:50 pm, there might have been the opportunity to reverse the patient’s core temperature,” it says.

-In August, Evans and Loh apologized to McNair's family during a meeting in Baltimore.
+In August, Athletic Director Damon Evans and university President Wallace D. Loh apologized to McNair’s family during a meeting in Baltimore.

 Loh said he told the family the “university accepts legal and moral responsibility for the mistakes that our training staff made on that fateful workout day.”

-Since McNair's death, the university has added cooling stations, started testing players' hydration at practice, increased the length of breaks and put more trainers and doctors at events.
-Staff has also received more training from Walters, the doctor behind the medical report, the school said.
+Since McNair’s death, the university has added cooling stations, started testing players’ hydration at practice, increased the length of breaks, put more trainers and doctors at events.
+Staff has also received more training from Walters, the school said.

-In his statement Tuesday, the regents chairman said Evans, Durkin and Loh were charged with implementing reforms.
+In his statement Tuesday, Brady said Evans, Durkin and Loh are charged with implementing reforms.